Roey0204/FPGA-Controller/README.md

-- PWM technique and A4988 drivers were designed in FPGA controller to rotate the motor with adjustable angles, speeds and direction. o Desired angle can be performed by calculating the step angle of the stepper motor. o PWM technique apply on speed of stepper motor by controlling the width of the pulse
+- PWM technique and A4988 drivers were designed in FPGA controller to rotate the motor with adjustable angles, speeds and direction.
+i) Desired angle can be performed by calculating the step angle of the stepper motor. ii) PWM technique apply on speed of stepper motor by controlling the width of the pulse

 - Zero position detection of the system also designed by placing the magnetic sensor